billford/stupiderrors/README.md

 So you're writing some code that calls a bunch of APIs but you need to be able to test for when those APIs fail.
 Enter stupiderrors.net.
 You can use it to write tests against stuff you KNOW will fail.
-Variabalize the hostname and you should be all set.
+Make the hostname a variable and you should be all set.

 Usage: